Harry Weese: Career

-The Washington Metro in the District of Columbia helped Weese become the foremost designer of rail systems during the peak of his career.
+The Washington Metro in the Washington metropolitan area helped Weese become the foremost designer of rail systems during the peak of his career.
 He subsequently was commissioned to oversee rail projects in Miami, Los Angeles, Dallas, and Buffalo.
 He was named a Fellow of the American Institute of Architects in 1961 and received the Arnold W. Brunner Memorial Prize from the National Institute of Arts and Letters in 1964.
+Weese also designed the First Baptist Church in Columbus, Indiana.

-Weese was also well known for his firm advocacy of historic preservation, and was remembered as the architect who "shaped Chicago’s skyline and the way the city thought about everything from the lakefront to its treasure-trove of historical buildings".
+Weese was also known for his advocacy of historic preservation; he would be remembered as the architect who "shaped Chicago’s skyline and the way the city thought about everything from the lakefront to its treasure-trove of historical buildings".
 He led the restoration of Adler & Sullivan's Auditorium Building, and Daniel Burnham's Field Museum of Natural History and Orchestra Hall.
-Harry Weese & Associates received the Architecture Firm Award from the American Institute of Architects (AIA) in 1978.
-Weese also served as a judge for the Vietnam Veterans Memorial design competition, and helped defend fledgling architect Maya Lin's unconventional design against her critics.
+In 1978, Harry Weese & Associates received the Architecture Firm Award from the American Institute of Architects (AIA).
+Weese also served as a judge for the Vietnam Veterans Memorial design competition, and defended fledgling architect Maya Lin's unconventional design.

-In the late 1970s, Weese was involved in the inception of the effort to host a 1992 World's Fair in Chicago.
+In the late 1970s, Weese helped plan a 1992 World's Fair in Chicago.
+He was also the prime mover in the preservation, rehabilitation and adaptive reuse of Chicago's Printer's Row neighborhood, converting loft buildings that had housed printing-industry firms into apartments and offices, thus proving the economic viability of repurposing historic urban buildings.

 From the mid-1980s, Weese drank heavily and his reputation faded; he died after years of going in and out of alcohol rehabilitation and a series of disabling strokes.